rmolina/asynch/README.md

 ## Compiling

-Please run the following commnads to compile `asynch`:
+Please run the following comands to compile `asynch`:

 This will generate all the `configure` files and the `makefiles`.
 ```shell